tdmalone/coffee-shop-message/README.md

 * `AWS_DEFAULT_REGION`
 * `CI` - optional

 The final `CI` variable above is optional, but recommended.
-If set (which it is [by default on Travis CI](https://docs.travis-ci.com/user/environment-variables/#Default-Environment-Variables), for instance), it will cause errors to be thrown rather than returned as an [API Gateway style response](https://docs.aws.amazon.com/apigateway/latest/developerguide/handle-errors-in-lambda-integration.html), which is what you want in a continuous integration environment.
-If not set, tests will still pass, as errors will be mapped to a HTTP status code rather than thrown.
+If set (which it is [by default on Travis CI](https://docs.travis-ci.com/user/environment-variables/#Default-Environment-Variables), for instance), it will cause errors to be _thrown_ rather than returned as an [API Gateway style response](https://docs.aws.amazon.com/apigateway/latest/developerguide/handle-errors-in-lambda-integration.html).
+If not set, tests will still 'pass', as errors will be mapped to a HTTP status code rather than thrown.

 ## TODO

 * Add basic unit tests
 * Add integration tests (in progress)
 * Clean up the code a little/add inline docs etc. (in progress)
-* Add sending to an SNS topic, to support email/text subscribers (in progress)
+* Add sending to an SNS topic, to support email/text subscribers (in progress, along with promisifying)
 * Come up with an easy way (Lambda func with static frontend?) for the shop or customers themselves to subscribe e-mails and mobile numbers to the SNS topic

 ## License